kushaldas/lym/docs/networking.md

 ```
 ### tracepath command

-*tracpath* command traces path to a network host discovering MTU along the path.
-This is a modern replacement of the *traceroute* command, and also does not need superuser privilege to execute.
+The *tracepath* command traces a path to a network host discovering MTU along the path.
+This is a modern replacement of the *traceroute* command, and also does not need superuser privileges to execute.

 ```
 $ tracepath www.rtnpro.com